Philippe Joubert: Early life and education

-Philippe Joubert was born in Saint-Etienne in France.
+Philippe Joubert was born in Saint-Étienne in France.
 Joubert graduated from ESSEC Business School where he majored in Finance and Economy, and served as Assistant to the Finance Professor.
 Thereafter, he took courses in New York University, the IMD (International Institute for Management Development), and Schumacher College.

 After graduating from ESSEC Business School, Joubert began his career in 1976 as Secretary for the Chamber of Commerce in Rio de Janeiro, Brazil.
-Between 1977 and 1982, he held various positions in Brazilian bank BFB, part of Credit Lyonnais; in 1983, he moved to the USA where he was promoted to Commercial Vice-president of Credit Lyonnais USA.
+Between 1977 and 1982, he held various positions in Brazilian bank BFB, part of Crédit Lyonnais; in 1983, he moved to the USA where he was promoted to Commercial Vice-president of Crédit Lyonnais USA.

 Earth on Board

-Philippe is Founder and CEO of Earth on Board, a group comprising members from CISL, WBCSD, CDP, We Mean Business, Client Earth and The B Team.
+Philippe is founder and CEO of Earth on Board, a group comprising members from CISL, WBCSD, CDP, We Mean Business, Client Earth and The B Team.
 The education element of the ecosystem is built and offered in partnership with Cambridge Institute for Sustainability Leadership.

 Alstom

-Joubert joined Alstom in 1986, as Finance Director of GEC ALSTHOM Mecanica Pesada in Brazil.
-In 1991, he was appointed President & CEO of GEC ALSTHOM Mecanica Pesada, and additionally, in 1992, General Delegate of GEC ALSTHOM in Brazil.
-In 1997, he became Country President, GEC ALSTHOM Brazil.
+Joubert joined Alstom in 1986, as finance director of GEC ALSTHOM Mecanica Pesada in Brazil.
+In 1991, he was appointed president & CEO of GEC ALSTHOM Mecanica Pesada, and additionally, in 1992, general delegate of GEC ALSTHOM in Brazil.
+In 1997, he became country president, GEC ALSTHOM Brazil.

-In 2000, he was appointed President of Alstom's Transmission & Distribution Sector (product and solutions for transmission and distribution networks, with 3.2bn € sales, 25 000 employees in 70 countries) and member of the Alstom Group Executive Committee in France.
+In 2000, he was appointed president of Alstom's Transmission & Distribution Sector (product and solutions for transmission and distribution networks, with 3.2bn € sales, 25 000 employees in 70 countries) and member of the Alstom Group Executive Committee in France.
 He ran this business until its divestment in January 2004.

-In February 2004, he became Executive Vice-president of Alstom, Member of the executive committee, as well as President of Power Systems Sector.
+In February 2004, he became executive Vice-president of Alstom, Member of the executive committee, as well as president of Power Systems Sector.
 He also was in charge of Alstom's International Network.

-In March 2009, he was appointed President of the newly formed Alstom Power Sector, resulting from the merger of all the activities related to power generation regrouping Power Systems (integrated plants, equipments and retrofit) and Power Service (after-sales, from service to renovation and spare parts).
+In March 2009, he was appointed president of the newly formed Alstom Power Sector, resulting from the merger of all the activities related to power generation regrouping Power Systems (integrated plants, equipments and retrofit) and Power Service (after-sales, from service to renovation and spare parts).
 Alstom Power, a world leader in turnkey power plants, equipments and services for all energy sources including thermal (gas, steam, nuclear) and renewable (hydro, wind, solar), represented 60% of Alstom Group's activities.
 With 47000 employees in 60 countries and €12 billion in sales, it was by far the biggest contributor to Group's cash and profits.

-On July 4, 2011, Philippe Joubert was appointed Deputy Chief Executive Officer of Alstom, and put in charge of Strategy & Development for the Group (covering its Power, Grid and Transport sectors), as well as of Environment & Sustainability.
+On July 4, 2011, Philippe Joubert was appointed deputy chief executive officer of Alstom, and put in charge of Strategy & Development for the Group (covering its Power, Grid and Transport sectors), as well as of Environment & Sustainability.
 He was also responsible for Alstom's International Network of Country Presidents, as well as for the Group's Asian development.

 During Joubert's tenure at Alstom as president for Alstom Power, he introduced and championed the Group's 'Clean Power Today' strategy, focused on: